WebDevBooster/Starlendar/README.md

 ### The How

 I originally conceived this new calendar system back in September 2013.
-Its original main purpose was to "separate the chaff from the wheat" by doing 2 things:
+Its original main purpose was to "separate the wheat from the chaff" by doing 2 things:

 1) Implement a 6-day week.